ahmed-coding/ahmed-coding/README.md

 # 💫 About Me:

-As a Front End Developer with over 2 years of experience, I have a strong background in creating userfriendly and visually appealing websites and applications.
-I have experience in collaborating with designers and back-end developers to create responsive designs and ensure cross-browser compatibility.
-In addition, I am a quick learner and self-starter.
+As a seasoned Back-End Developer with two years of dedicated experience, I specialize in creating robust, efficient, and scalable web applications using the power of Django Rest Framework.
+My expertise lies in architecting and developing the server-side components of web applications, ensuring they are secure, performant, and well-structured.

+Having a profound understanding of back-end technologies, I collaborate seamlessly with Front-End Developers to transform design concepts into fully functional web applications.
+My experience extends beyond the server-side, making me a versatile Full Stack Developer capable of tackling a wide range of tasks from database design and API development to user interfaces and responsive design.

+My passion for coding and my ability to adapt quickly to new technologies and challenges make me a self-driven and agile developer.
+I'm committed to delivering high-quality, user-friendly applications that not only meet technical requirements but also deliver exceptional user experiences.
+With a focus on detail, reliability, and security, I'm well-prepared to contribute to the success of your projects and to tackle the complexities of modern web development.

 ## 🌐 Socials: